 Number of Rounds

 Prizes from our sponsor Cardhoarder in credit.
 Prizes will be credited within a few days of the Friday following the tournament.
-This credit will appear when you trade with one of their bots on Magic Online.
+After that the credit will appear when you trade with one of their bots on Magic Online and on their website.

 We allow the playing of cards with known bugs in Penny Dreadful with specific conditions.